schmoelder/diss/doc/index.md

 An additional series of synthetic case studies demonstrates the optimization capabilities of the framework for various operating concepts, including batch elution, closed-loop and steady-state recycling, flip-flop chromatography, and column trains.
 Simulation results are validated against analytical solutions from equilibrium theory.
 Multi-objective optimization reveals non-intuitive operating strategies, including serial injections, intermediate waste fractions, and peak interlocking under overloaded conditions.
-A key finding is that batch elution emerges as the productivity-optimal limiting case of more complex recycling configurations.
+A notable finding is that batch elution emerges as the productivity-optimal limiting case of more complex recycling configurations.
 This result was not imposed *a priori* but arose naturally from the structure of the decision variables, highlighting the potential of the framework for superstructure optimization, in which the operating concept itself is treated as a design variable.

 Overall, CADET-Process establishes itself as a comprehensive open-source framework for the design and optimization of chromatographic processes, freely available to the scientific community and supporting both academic research and industrial applications.